 [Experience] A must-see for sauna lovers, held for the first time in Western Japan!
 I took the much talked about Sauna Master Certification B!!

-a "heat wave master"andthe Heat Wave Master Certification BMany people are probably wondering what've become so captivated by the intense heat waves created by human effort, and the way the heat wave masters add an element of entertainment to the experience, that I now find saunas without heat wave masters incomplete.
+Many people are probably wondering what a "heat wave master" and the Heat Wave Master Certification B are, but I 've become so captivated by the intense heat waves created by human effort, and the way the heat wave masters add an element of entertainment to the experience, that I now find saunas without heat wave masters incomplete.

 If you've recently discovered the charm of saunas butstill know very little about sauna masters,then this is a must-read for you!
 If this sounds like you, please read on to the end!